printers-for-people/catboat/docs/TMC_Drivers.md

 The TMC driver `interpolate` setting may reduce the audible noise of printer movement at the cost of introducing a small systemic positional error.
-This systemic positional error results from the driver's delay in executing "steps" that Klipper sends it.
+This systemic positional error results from the driver's delay in executing "steps" that Kalico sends it.
 During constant velocity moves, this delay results in a positional error of nearly half a configured microstep (more precisely, the error is half a microstep distance minus a 512th of a full step distance).
 For